 Here we indicate which visible order our layers shall have.

-The bottom layer will be first in the list, next layer will end up above, cover, the previous.
+The bottom layer will be first in the list, the next layer will end up above (covering the previous).

 - polygon (ground).

 - line (roads).